Nitant06/CanvasToInstaApp/README.md

 This is a native Android application built using **Kotlin** and **Jetpack Compose** as a submission for the Cactro Mobile Developer Hiring Test.

-The app allows users to capture photos, annotate them with freehand drawing and stickers, add captions, and share the result directly to Instagram Stories.
+The app allows users to capture photos, annotate them with freehand drawing and stickers, add captions and share the result directly to Instagram Stories.

 ## Features